iarna/iarna-toml/README.md

 Visit the project github [for more examples](https://github.com/iarna/iarna-toml/tree/latest/examples)!

 ## Why @iarna/toml

 * The only TOML 0.5.0 complaint parser for Node.js (as of this writing).
 * BigInt support on Node 10!
 * 100% test coverage.
-* Faster parsing, even if you only use TOML 0.4.0, it's still 25 times faster than `toml` and 3 times faster than `toml-j0.4`.
+* Faster parsing, even if you only use TOML 0.4.0, it's 25 times faster than `toml` and 3 times faster than `toml-j0.4`.
+  (Do these numbers look smaller than before?
+The parser didn't slow down, but the benchmark suite is larger and broader now, and so better demonstrates the strong and week points of the various parsers.)
 * Careful adherence to spec.
 Tests go beyond simple coverage.
 * Smallest parser bundle (if you use `@iarna/toml/parse-string`).
 * No deps.